PawsitivelyConnected/pawsitively-us/README.md

 Pawsitively Me - An open-source simple dog tracking mechanism
 ===============

-This project extensibly uses GSM Module to track your lvoed ones
+This project extensibly uses GSM Module to track your loved ones

 ### <a id="getting-started"></a> 🏎 Getting Started